 Once the student has completed the first three chapters of the dissertation, also known as the dissertation proposal, they will submit the proposal to TK20 for assessment.
 The dissertation proposal serves as a key assessment for the program and as a comprehensive exam.
-A committee will assess the proposal using the dissertation rubric.
+A committee will assess the proposal using the Dissertation Proposal Rubric.
 Proposals must earn a proficient rating in order to pass the comprehensive exam.
 Students will have one opportunity to revise the proposal in order to move into the oral defense of the proposal.
 After two failed proposal attempts, the student will be referred to the student review committee to determine next steps.

 Once the assessment committee deems the proposal proficient the dissertation chair and student will schedule the oral proposal defense with the committee.
-The Dissertation chair should contact the SI Program Specialist to reserve the Doctoral Studies conference room or reserve another room of your choice.
+The Dissertation chair will contact the Department of Leadership, Research, and School Improvement if a conference room is needed for the defense.
 These meetings are scheduled using a virtual platform but a space is available for the chair and committee to gather.
-This is a closed meeting for the student and dissertation committee.
+This is a closed meeting for the student and dissertation ED.D.
+Handbook.
+2017-2018 14 committee.
 The dissertation proposal form should be completed at the conclusion of the proposal defense.